sonup5/ToDoApi/README.md

 ![1707649328218](image/README/1707649328218.png)

-# Delete a particular to-do
+# Delete a particular task

 This is a Delete route it will delete a particular  to-do having particular id each to-do have unique id you can look at the image in `GET all to-do route` each task have a unique id